b-inary/bgl/playground/README.md

 ## Here is a playground!

-every `*_main.cpp` file in this directory is compiled as executable.
+Every `*_main.cpp` file in this directory is compiled to an executable.

     $ make
     $ make debug  # for debug build